Inalchuq: Slaughter of Mongolian trade caravan

-In 1218, a Mongolian trade caravan of around 450 men arrived in Otrar, including an ambassador of Genghis Khan.
+In 1218, a Mongolian trade caravan of around 450 men arrived in Otrar, including an ambassador from Genghis Khan.
 Inalchuq accused them of being Mongolian spies and arrested them.
-There may, in fact, have been spies in the caravan; however Inalchuq may have also been provoked by having been called Inalchuq rather than the less familiar Ghayir-Khan by one of the members of the caravan, or perhaps was motivated by simply wanting to seize the caravan's riches.
+There may in fact have been spies in the caravan; however, Inalchuq may have also been provoked by having been called Inalchuq rather than the less familiar Ghayir-Khan by one of the members of the caravan, or he may have simply wanted a pretext to seize the caravan's riches.
 With the assent of Sultan Muhammad, he executed the entire caravan, and its goods were sold in Bukhara.
-A camel driver escaped this massacre to report back to Genghis Khan, who responded by sending a delegation of one Muslim and two Mongol diplomats to Sultan Muhammad demanding Inalchuq be punished.
+A camel driver escaped this massacre and reported back to Genghis Khan, who responded by sending a delegation of one Muslim and two Mongol diplomats to Sultan Muhammad, demanding that Inalchuq be punished.
 Muhammad responded by beheading the Muslim ambassador and shaving off the beards of his two Mongol companions, provoking Genghis Khan's retaliatory invasion.